Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for

-In this article, we present a comprehensive analysis of the HI-galaxy cross-bispectrum and quantify its detectability with the SKA-Mid and a Euclid-like~\citep{Euclid:2019clj, Spergel_2015} galaxy survey.
-To do this, we simulate mock HI line intensity maps and galaxy catalogues using the GAEA~\citep{DeLucia_2014,Hirschmann_2016, Fontanot_2025} semi-analytical galaxy formation model.
+In this article, we present a comprehensive analysis of the HI-galaxy cross-bispectrum and quantify its detectability with SKA-Mid and a Euclid-like~\citep{Euclid:2019clj, Spergel_2015} galaxy survey.
+To do this, we simulate mock HI line intensity maps and galaxy catalogs using the GAEA~\citep{DeLucia_2014,Hirschmann_2016, Fontanot_2025} semi-analytical galaxy formation model.
 We examine the HI-galaxy cross-bispectrum for $k$-triangles of different sizes and shapes in both real and redshift space.
 Additionally, we investigate all possible combinations of the cross-bispectrum involving HI and galaxies.
-Furthermore, we perform an analysis to identify the $k$-range where the cross-bispectrum can be adequately modelled using predictions of standard perturbation theory, and we then use this to extract the linear and quadratic HI bias parameters.
-We quantify the expected signal-to-noise ratio of the 21cm-galaxy cross-bispectrum for different combinations of the 21cm and galaxy fields, as a function of triangle size and shape, and observational time for SKA-Mid operating in both interferometric and single-dish modes.
-This article is a first step towards an end-to-end analysis pipeline for future observations of the 21cm-galaxy cross-bispectrum.
+Furthermore, we perform an analysis to identify the $k$-range where the cross-bispectrum can be adequately modeled using predictions of standard perturbation theory, and we then use this to extract the linear and quadratic HI bias parameters.
+We quantify the expected signal-to-noise ratio (SNR) of the 21cm-galaxy cross-bispectrum for different combinations of the 21cm and galaxy fields, as a function of triangle size and shape, and observational time for SKA-Mid operating in both interferometric and single-dish modes.
+This article is a first step toward an end-to-end analysis pipeline for future observations of the 21cm-galaxy cross-bispectrum.

-This article is organised as follows: in Section~\ref{sec:simulations}, we discuss the suite of simulations used to generate HI line intensity maps and mock galaxy catalogues.
+This article is organized as follows: in Section~\ref{sec:simulations}, we discuss the suite of simulations used to generate HI line intensity maps and mock galaxy catalogs.
 Section~\ref{sec:bispectrum estimation} describes the details of auto and cross-bispectrum estimation from the simulations.
 In Section~\ref{sec:bispectrum results}, we discuss the HI and galaxy auto and cross-bispectrum both in real and redshift space, followed by a discussion on modelling the HI-galaxy cross-bispectrum from perturbation theory.
 In Section~\ref{sec:detectability}, we present forecasts for the detectability of the 21cm-galaxy cross-bispectrum with SKA-Mid and Euclid-like galaxy survey.
-Finally, in Section~\ref{sec:summary}, we summarise our results.
+Finally, in Section~\ref{sec:summary}, we summarize our results.